EZSPHOX/pdsnd_github/README.md

 Pandas module
 Numpy module
 Installation
-Clone this project and run from console
+Clone this project from github and run from console
     $ python bikeshare.py
 Copyright and licensing information.
 Known bugs